buttondown/docs/README.md

 1. Clone the `monorepo`
 2. Navigate to `docs-v2`
-3. Use `just install_dependencies` to install all packages and dependencies
+3. Use `just install` to install all packages and dependencies
 4. Run `just build`

 Now you're ready to work!
 You can now run `pnpm dev` in your command line.